Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 While the approaches I’ll share below can work across almost any function from sales and marketing to customer service or even the manufacturing floor, let’s take digital marketing as an example.

 With digital marketers, top performing teams automatically stay on track by setting short-term goals and constantly updating their marketing plan to hit them.
-They set goals that will help their team choose the tactics, activities and effort-level that gets them to the target.
+They set business goals that will help their team choose the tactics, activities and effort-level that gets them to the target.

 They do what the team at Big Sea did when they took on this client’s e-commerce project: